cbachhuber/CppVideoStreamer/README.md

 # C++ USB camera video streamer

-You want to stream low latency h.264-video from a USB camera?
+You want to stream a low latency h.264-video from a camera?
 Use this code!
-Thanks to its modular structure, the camera frame grabber can be easily replaced by code for other cameras such as Ximea industrial cameras, as shown in the second example.
+Thanks to its modular structure, the USB camera frame grabber can be easily replaced by code for other cameras such as [Ximea industrial cameras](https://www.ximea.com/), as shown in the second example.
 Video parameters such as resolution and frame rate can be set in the [config file](https://github.com/cbachhuber/CppVideoStreamer/blob/master/src/config.yaml).

 This project is intended to kickstart C++ projects that require low latency video streaming and to provide a sample implementation of the x264 video encoder in C++.